cloudscribe/cloudscribe.Web.SimpleAuth/README.md

         "cloudscribe.Web.SimpleAuth": "1.0.0-*

-Visual Studio 2015 should automatically pull it in from [nuget.org](https://www.nuget.org/packages/cloudscribe.Web.SimpleAuth), but you can also run dnu restore from the command line in the solution or project folder.
+Visual Studio 2017 should automatically pull it in from [nuget.org](https://www.nuget.org/packages/cloudscribe.Web.SimpleAuth), but you can also run dotnet restore --no-cache from the command line in the solution or project folder.

 - [] 2 copy the simpleauthsettings.json file from the example.WebApp project into your own and use it to configure settings and users